3 boxes puzzle solution by logic analysis and reasoning

 This is the point where you are exploring in more details one particular bit of information given that seems more important than the other bit of information.
 Surely there is more useful information hidden in this given information.
 We call this as Rich information.

-The precise conclusions that can be drawn from the fact that all boxes are wrongly labelled
+The precise conclusions that can be drawn from the fact that all boxes are wrongly labeled: 3 boxes puzzle

 Take the RR labeled box to analyze.
 The label is wrong.
 This implies, this RR labeled box can only have all blue or blue red mixed color balls.